 WiZARD2 Ethernet Temperature Data Logger

-Place these data loggers throughout your facility and receive all data automatically at your PC.
+Place these on-premise data loggers throughout your facility and receive all data automatically at your PC.
 No retrieving data from loggers, no hard wiring loggers back to your PC.
 This is the easiest and most cost-effective way to create a scalable monitoring network.

 - RTD Probe